valkey-io/valkey-py/docs/lua_scripting.rst

 Lua Scripting in default connections
 ------------------------------------

-redis-py supports the EVAL, EVALSHA, and SCRIPT commands.
+valkey-py supports the EVAL, EVALSHA, and SCRIPT commands.
 However, there are a number of edge cases that make these commands tedious to use in real world scenarios.
-Therefore, redis-py exposes a Script object that makes scripting much easier to use.
-(RedisClusters have limited support for scripting.)
+Therefore, valkey-py exposes a Script object that makes scripting much easier to use.
+(ValkeyClusters have limited support for scripting.)

 To create a Script instance, use the register_script function on a